Coronavirus: Helping you get your business up and running

 We understand that many of you are concerned about the financial impact Coronavirus has had on you and your business, that’s why we’ve set out details of just some of the schemes that are available to you, including those announced by the government to help support you through this difficult time, such as the Bounce Back Loan Scheme, CBILS, Job Retention Scheme and the Self-employed Income Support Scheme.
 More information can be found here.

 Thank you for your continued loyalty.
 Stay safe.

 We’ve put together some frequently asked questions which you may find helpful.

-1. My business is re-opening and I have call divert on.
-How do I remove this?
+1. My business is closed and I need add a call divert.
+How do I add this?

 2. I’ve tried my telephone line and don’t have a dialling tone.
 Can you help me?

 Yes of course.
 Many faults can be resolved by carrying out a few simple equipment checks.
 In the first instance follow our handy troubleshooting guide at clearbusiness.co.uk/telecoms-help.

 If the fault persists, then you can report a telecom fault via Customer Zone by visiting clearbusiness.co.uk/customerzone.
 If the fault relates to your broadband supply, please call one of the team on 0330 014 3131, and we’ll be happy to investigate that for you.